 9: Ray is in the details

-In which the lyrics to Panic in Detroit prompt a colleague to think of Ray Davies.
+In which the lyrics to Panic in Detroit prompt further thoughts about the influence of one Raymond Douglas Davies.

 10: Son of Hickory Holler's Tramp